 K9 Natural Raw Freeze Dried Dog Food earns the Advisor’s second-highest tier rating of 4.5 stars.

-The K9 Natural product line includes 5 freeze dried raw formulas.
+The K9 Natural product line includes 5 freeze dried raw formulas, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.